 Don’t let the media or statistics keep you from seeking justice.
 If you or a loved one has been harmed by medical malpractice, don’t give up hope of winning your case.
 Instead, be selective when it comes to choosing a personal injury attorney.
 Look for a law firm that specializes and has a strong track record for winning verdicts or settlements in malpractice cases.

 Trial Lawyers for Justice specialize in medical malpractice.
 TL4J’s attorneys helped a family win more than $74 million after an infant was injured during birth.
 Other malpractice victims won $3.7 million and $16.4 million in malpractice verdicts and settlements.
 That’s just a small number of the clients TL4J has helped.
 You could be next.
-Call 1-866-TL4J-LAW for a free consultation.
+Call 1-866-TL4J-LAW for a free consultation with our Rochester medical malpractice lawyers.